gabrielstramontin/mslearn-security-fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 1. From the Pick an account information box, select **sara@WWLxZZZZZZ.onmicrosoft.com**, enter your new password, then select the **Sign in** button.
 If you're prompted to Stay signed in. select **No**.

-1. You should now be in the Office portal.
+1. You should now be logged in to Sara's Microsoft account.

 1. Sign out by selecting on the user icon next to the email address on the top right corner of the screen and selecting **Sign out**.
 Then the close all the browser windows